statOmics/statisticalGenomicsCourse2018/pages/sdaMsqrobDesign.md

 Explain why.

-#### 3.4.
+#### 3.3.
 Blocking: CPTAC dataset

 The 6th study of the Clinical Proteomic Technology Assessment for Cancer (CPTAC).
 In this experiment, the authors spiked the Sigma Universal Protein Standard mixture 1 (UPS1) containing 48 different human proteins in a protein background of 60 ng/μL Saccharomyces cerevisiae strain BY4741 (MATa, leu2Δ0, met15Δ0, ura3Δ0, his3Δ1).
 Five different spike-in concentrations were used: 6A (0.25 fmol UPS1 proteins/μL), 6B (0.74 fmol UPS1 proteins/μL), 6C (2.22 fmol UPS1 proteins/μL), 6D (6.67 fmol UPS1 proteins/μL) and 6E (20 fmol UPS1 proteins/μL) [6].
 The raw data files can be downloaded from https://cptac-data-portal.georgetown.edu/cptac/public?scope=Phase+I (Study 6).
 We limited ourselves to the data of LTQ-Orbitrap at site 86, LTQ-Orbitrap O at site 65 and LTQ-Orbitrap W at site 56.
 The data were searched with MaxQuant version 1.5.2.8, and detailed search settings were described in Goeminne et al. (2016) [1].
 The experiment is conceived as a randomized complete block design with lab as a blocking factor.
 For every lab, 3 replicates are available for each concentration.

 The data can be found in the folder data/quantification/cptac

-##### 3.4.1.
+##### 3.3.1.
 Which factors will you use in the mean model?

-##### 3.4.2.
+##### 3.3.2.
 Evaluation of contrasts of interest.
 We would like to perform all pairwise comparisons between each of the treatments.
 How many contrasts do we need for this, specify each contrast

-##### 3.4.3.
+##### 3.3.3.
 Interpret the log 2 transformed fold change for the top hit of the comparison involving treatment B vs A.

-##### 3.4.4.
+##### 3.3.4.
 What do you observe for the comparisons involving treatment D and/or E?
 Can you explain this?

+##### 3.3.5.
+Evaluate the performance by using Sensitivity (true positive rate) vs FDP (False Discovery Proportion) plots